 Lebowitz and Ahn write that the two types of stories reflect different ways clinicians might learn about a given patient’s background at the start of a provider-patient relationship.
 After reading the vignettes, the clinicians indicated how empathetic they felt toward the patients.
 Across all the disorders the two studies tested, respondents felt less empathy for the fictional patients when they read the biological explanation.

 The researchers also included several questions about study participants’ personal distress after reading the stories.
 From those results, they concluded that the higher levels of empathy in the psychosocial condition was not simply a matter of clinicians’ reactions to the sad stories.

 Lebowitz and Ahn offer a few potential explanations for their results.
 It may be, they write, that biological stories about mental disorders lead people to see patients “as systems of interacting mechanisms rather than as human beings.”
 Or, it’s possible that biological explanations lead clinicians to see the conditions as immutable, which “can make people with mental disorders appear categorically different from normal people.”

 The authors note that their findings can’t be extended to all situations.
 For example, other research has found that trial judges tend to impose less severe sentences on people with mental illnesses when given a biological explanation for the disorder.

 Still, their results suggest we shouldn’t be too quick to assume that biological explanations will stimulate people’s empathy for those who are not like them.

-Editor’s Note: An earlier version of this story was titled “When Do We Have Empathy the Mentally Ill?”
+Editor’s Note: An earlier version of this story was titled “When Do We Have Empathy for the Mentally Ill?”